zeke/liquid-node/README.markdown

 ## State of development

 I'm developing this project alongside a different project.
 I translated a few basic tests from the original Liquid codebase - but there are hundreds of them.

 So if you find a bug-fix or have some time to translate further tests I'll be happy to pull them in.

+## Similar libraries

+* [darthapo's Liquid.js](https://github.com/darthapo/liquid.js) is liquid ported to JavaScript to be run within the browser.
+It doesn't handle asynchrony.
+* [tchype's Liquid.js](https://github.com/tchype/liquid.js) is `liquid-node` wrapped to run in a browser.

 ## License